Dozens dead or missing after air strike in Islamic State-held north Syria

 Syrian activists said Wednesday that dozens of people were killed or missing after an airstrike the day before levelled a school near the Islamic State-held city of Raqqa where displaced families had sought refuge.

-The activist-run Raqqa is Being Slaughtered Silently said some 50 families had been sheltering at the school in the northern Syrian village of Mansoura and that their fate was still unknown.
+The activist-run group Raqqa is Being Slaughtered Silently said some 50 families had been sheltering at the school in the northern Syrian village of Mansoura and that their fate was still unknown.
 Mansoura is 26 kilometres (16 miles) west of Raqqa, the de facto capital of the extremists’ self-described caliphate, and is under their control.

 The Britain-based Syrian Observatory for Human Rights said 33 bodies had been pulled from the rubble.
 The two organizations rely on local contacts to smuggle news out of Islamic State-held territory.